recallai/botless-recorder-from-scratch/README.md

 3. Start this app.
 4. Wait for the app to detect the meeting.
 5. Keep using your computer normally.
-6. When you are done, leave the meeting or close the app.
+6. When you are done, leave the meeting or stop recording in the app.

 The app writes recordings to the `recordings/` folder.